-The Isle of Man occupies a central position in the Irish Sea, and also in the British Isles.
-Douglas, on the east coast, has a latitude of 54.08N and a longitude of 4.27W.
+The Isle of Man occupies a central position in the Irish Sea and the British Isles - right between England, Ireland, Scotland and Wales.

 Due to the influence of the sea the Island’s climate is temperate making it an ideal year round visitor destination.

 Despite its size the Isle of Man has a varying landscape.
 The coastline stretches for 100 miles and across the northern plain you’ll find long sandy beaches which contrast markedly with the rocky cliffs and sheltered bays around the rest of the Island.

 Snaefell – which is 2,036 feet above sea level – is the Island’s only mountain.
 You’ll also spot a number of smaller Islands located off the Island’s coast including the Calf of Man at the southern tip, which is home to a nature reserve and bird observatory, and St Patrick’s Isle on which Peel Castle proudly stands.